-While it may seem like your shower head is the root of the problem, it’s not.
-You have a leaky shower, and it’s usually due to an issue with the faucet valve stem and/or valve cartridge.
+While it may seem like your dripping shower head is the root of the problem, it’s not.
+A leaky shower is usually due to an issue with the faucet valve stem and/or valve cartridge.
 Your shower head is likely fine.

 Replacing a faucet valve stem and/or valve cartridge can be difficult.
 Below we have included step-by-step instructions for attempting the job on your own.
 If the project seems too difficult, it’s always smart to contact a professional plumber who knows exactly what needs to be done and how to do it correctly.

 How to Fix an In-Wall Faucet Valve

-- If you have a two-valve system, determine which side is causing the tub/shower leak.
+- If you have a two-valve system, determine which side is causing the shower leak.
 If the stem is warm and/or the drip is hot, it is likely the hot side.
-(For convenience and a clear maintenance record, you may want to replace both at the same time, regardless of which side is at fault.)

 - Remove the handle or knob.
 Then remove the faceplates and sleeves that cover the valve and valve body.
 Set these aside.

-- Now that you can see the valve and valve body, unscrew the valve stem and/or cartridge from the valve body with an adjustable wrench by turning it left.
-(In some cases, you may need to use a cartridge tool specifically designed for your faucet brand.)
+- Now that you can see the valve and valve body, unscrew the valve stem and/or cartridge from the valve body with an adjustable wrench.
+In some cases, you may need to use a cartridge tool specifically designed for your faucet brand.

-- Take the valve stem and/or cartridge to a hardware store to determine appropriate replacement parts.
+- Take the valve stem and/or cartridge to a hardware store to purchase the appropriate replacement parts.

 - All washers and/or O-rings, as well as the valve seat, should be replaced as well.
 These items are typically included in the purchase of new valve stems or cartridges, but check to be sure.

 - Before putting everything back together, use a vinegar-and-water solution (equal parts) and an old toothbrush to remove mineral deposits from the area.

-- Install the new valve stem and/or cartridge into the valve body by turning it clockwise, or according to manufacturer instructions.
+- Install the new valve stem and/or cartridge into the valve body according to manufacturer instructions.